 Diana Fryc: Wonderful.
 I have yet to master that, I find myself going straight to email within minutes of getting up, and I know better, but it’s a habit that I really, really want to break.
 Well, before we go, you have shared a lot of information here.
 If somebody wanted to reach out to you and just kind of ask you more or just be connected, is LinkedIn the best way for people to reach out to you?

 Janet Lee: Yeah, definitely.
 Yeah, that would work.

 Diana Fryc: And are you Janet Lee or?

 Janet Lee: Yeah.
 Janet Lee.
 Yeah, there’s a lot of Janet Lee’s I can imagine in the LinkedIn.
 But yeah, I think, Janet Lee PepsiCo, I think that will probably come up with the right one.

 Diana Fryc: Excellent.
 Well thank you so much for your time today so great and welcome back to Seattle and wish you luck during this transition.
 I hope you survive the entry of the school year, which will be its own challenge and then your re-entry into whatever is next in your career.

 Janet Lee: Thank you so much Diana, It’s been fun.

-Diana Fryc: This episode is sponsored by Retail Voodoo, a creative marketing firm specializing in growing, fixing and reinventing brands in the food, beverage, wellness and fitness industries.
-If your natural brand is in need a positioning, package design or marketing activation, we’re here to help.
+Diana Fryc: This episode is sponsored by Retail Voodoo, a creative marketing firm specializing in growing, fixing, and reinventing brands in the food, beverage, wellness, and fitness industries.
+If your natural brand is in need of positioning, package design, or marketing activation, we’re here to help.
 You can find more information at retail-voodoo.com.
 And so there you go.
 I hope you enjoyed this episode.
 Thank you so much for hanging out with us today.
-And if you haven’t already, be sure to subscribe to this channel and share with your network.
+And if you haven’t already, be sure to subscribe to this channel and share it with your network.
 Until next time, be well and do gooder.